timtjoe/advent-solutions/Readme.md

 ## Structure

-Solutions are organized by challenge day/number for easy navigation and reference.
+Solutions are organized by year, each solution has its own folder for easy navigation and reference.

 ## Usage